chainpoint/bitcoin-header-node/README.md

 ## Notes

-- If the initial sync is interrupted and restarted, you may notice your logs (if they are on) spitting out a bunch of messages about blocks being re-added to the chain.
+- If the initial sync is interrupted and restarted, you may notice your logs (if they are on and set to level "spam") spitting out a bunch of messages about blocks being re-added to the chain.
   This is the in-memory chain getting re-initialized from the headersindex.
 This is necessary for blocks after the network's lastCheckpoint since the chain db is used for certain contextual checks